core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 * The syntax of the registered ".yang" and ".sid" files must be valid.

-* Each YANG item defined by the registered ".yang" file must have a SID assigned in the ".sid" file.
+* Each YANG item defined by the registered ".yang" file must have a corresponding SID assigned in the ".sid" file.

 * Each SID is assigned to a single YANG item, duplicate assignment is not allowed.

-* The SID range(s) defined in the ".sid" file must be unique, must not conflict with any other ranges defined in already registered ".sid" files.
+* The SID range(s) defined in the ".sid" file must be unique, must not conflict with any other SID ranges defined in already registered ".sid" files.

 * The ownership of the SID range(s) should be verify.